• Skip to primary navigation

 Creating the Pesto Carbonara Sauce

 While stirring and tossing the pasta, pour in the eggs.
-Keep tossing, incorporating the eggs into the water until it forms a creamy and glossy sauce around the spaghetti.
+Keep tossing, and incorporating the eggs into the water until it forms a creamy and glossy sauce around the spaghetti.
 You can add a couple more splashes of water as necessary.
 Serve with an additional sprinkling of pecorino and a few twists of black pepper.

 Close-up of Walnut Pesto Carbonara, topped with chopped basil and parmesan cheese, on a black plate with fork and spoon.